peteroupc/peteroupc.github.io/graphics.md

 [^60]: Most of the VGA standard's display modes, including the 320 &times; 200 mode, ran at 70 hertz, but the 320 &times; 240 and 640 &times; 480 modes ran at 60 hertz instead.
 However, even video games with VGA video tended not to target 70 frames per second.

 [^61]: Stands for the National Television Standards Committee of the Electronics Industries Association.
-"NTSC" often refers to the video standard known as RS-170A.
+"NTSC" often refers to the video display protocol known as RS-1070A.

 [^62]: Stands for phase alternating line.

-[^63]: Intel & Microsoft, _PC 99 System Design Guide_, 1998.
-ISBN 0-7356-0518-1.
+[^63]: No note text yet.

 [^64]: The _PC 98 System Design Guide_, chapter 14, items 24 to 30, have largely the same guidelines.
-Microsoft's _PC 97 Hardware Design Guide_ (1996), chapter 15, items 24-28 and 30-31, have weaker guidelines.
+The _PC 97 Hardware Design Guide_, chapter 15, items 24-28 and 30-31, have weaker guidelines.

 [^65]: By contrast, 3-D video cards have been offered for professional-use computers since the mid-1980s; the first such cards for PCs that supported real-time display were [**introduced in 1988**](https://retro.swarm.cz/sgi-irisvision-add-in-3d-accelerator-for-pc-1990/).